chadwickthebold/allsongsmap/README.md

 - [ ] Implement library for location search using zip code
 - [ ] Deploy on Linode with security features
 - [ ] Migrate development management to a pure gulp setup, route manage.py through this
-- [ ] Why is gulp-less throwing a missing module error?
+- [x] Why is gulp-less throwing a missing module error?
+(Needed to update global npm to include promises module)